mattwchun/OLEFileSearcher/README.md

 # OLEFileSearcher

-OLEFileSearcher searchesObject Linking and Embedding (OLE) Compound Files (CF).
+OLEFileSearcher searches Object Linking and Embedding (OLE) Compound Files (CF).

 There are 2 ways to use this OLE File Searcher
 1) 'python Main.py relative_path_to_file search_term'.
 This is the quickest.
 Allows user to search for a term in a specific file.